A music quiz

-Raad de band of het lied (RDBOHL) was an online music quiz that ran for six years between 2009 and 2014, where each year was a new unique competition where users could compete which each other to reach the acclaimed first position in the Hall of Fame.
+Raad de band of het lied (RDBOHL) was an online music quiz that ran for six years between 2009 and 2014, where each year offered a new unique competition in which users could compete with each other to reach the acclaimed first position in the Hall of Fame.
 Additionally, they could earn extra points by solving riddles and bonus questions.

-The platform was entirely non-profit and contained no ads or banners.
+The platform was entirely non-profit and contained no ads.

 The platform was fully accessible to non-registered users, but members had the benefit that apart from being eligible to appear in the Hall of Fame, they could also participate in member-only content, such as the forum where members could create topics, share videos, share stories, etc. Additionally, members could increase their position in the Hall of Fame by answering bonus questions.